Making a Payment

 so that you can follow its progress and verify successful initiation.

-Payment PCR Fields
+Payment PCR fields

 There are three text fields available when making online banking payments in New Zealand: particulars, code, and reference (PCR).
 The values of these fields can be specified independently for the payer and payee, and appear in the transaction line-item on their respective bank statements.